mbhonsle/pydc-auth/README.md

+# PyDC-Auth

-# A collection of Python OAuth Clients for Salesforce Data Cloud.
+A collection of Python OAuth Clients for Salesforce Data Cloud.